3 Top Canadian Psychedelic Stocks for September 2023

 Shark Tank mogul Kevin O'Leary invested in the company in 2021, stating that psychedelic drugs like magic mushrooms, LSPD, and other psychedelic compounds "far exceed" cannabis potential.

-Mind Medicine is one of the most promising psychedelic stocks in the country today.
-The company does not produce any revenue and does not know when it will produce revenue, if it all, but if its products make it to market, there is massive upside potential here.
+Mind Medicine is one of the most promising psychedelic stocks in the market today.
+The company does not produce any revenue and does not know when it will produce revenue if it all, but if its products make it to market, there is massive upside potential here.
 Just don't ignore the risks.

 Numinus Wellness Logo

-Numinus Wellness (TSE:NUMI) develops proprietary, psychedelic-centred, therapeutic products and services through its laboratory and research & development processes.
+Numinus Wellness (TSE:NUMI) develops proprietary, psychedelic-centred, therapeutic products and services through its laboratory and research and development processes.

 The company's clinic network comprises Numinus Health, Mindspace Services, and the Neurology Center of Toronto.
 Its services include Ketamine-assisted psychotherapy for depression, neurological care and psychotherapy, and counselling by registered psychologists.

-The company has 12 wellness clinics and a clinical and psychedelics research lab at the time of writing.
+The company has ten wellness clinics and five clinical wellness sites.
 It states that there is a total addressable market of over $380B and that current systems are not fit to handle the growing need for mental health treatment.

 Numinus was the first public company in Canada to receive a license to produce and extract psilocybin from mushrooms and the first to complete a legal harvest of psilocybin mushrooms using this license.